Third European Conference for

-Another remarkable date would be the 27th of June.
-That will be the 120th aniversary of the race Paris Berlin.
-Sadly there will be no celebration.
-At least I will try to have a glass of Champagne, while looking out of the window onto the racecourse on 29th of June.
-Recently I read in a daily newspaperfrom June 1901, that the race will pass Spandau, where I live, And to make it more exciting, it was going along the street where I live passing the front of the house before traversing the river Havel, towards Charlottenburg, where the race was finished.
+Another remarkable date was the 27th of June 2021.
+That was the 120th aniversary of the race Paris Berlin.
+Sadly there was no celebration.
+I read in a daily newspaper from June 1901, that the race will pass Spandau, where I live, And to make it even more exciting, it was going along the street where I live passing the front of the house before traversing the river Havel, towards Charlottenburg, where the race was finished.

 Michael Graf Wolff Metternich